 Just before I entered art school, I saw an exhibit of the Jaguar E-type at the Museum of Modern Art in New York.
 Although initially skeptical, I learned to appreciate product design as an art form.
 With a newfound respect for automobile designers, I was inspired to include car bodies in my artwork.
 Similarly, there was a time I did not consider the pin-up nude to be worthy of study as an art form; the work of Hajime Sorayama changed my mind about that as well.

-The use of negative space sets up a wedge-shaped composition where the sports car and model inject themselves as glowing curves in the darkness.
+The use of negative space sets up a wedge-shaped composition where the sports car and nude woman inject themselves as glowing curves in the darkness.
 The angle of view is subtly low, bringing the viewer into the contours of the automobile and figure rather than gazing down on them.

 This artwork has been purchase by collectors in Texas, Missouri, Japan, and Belgium.
 It is often purchased with a motorcycle pinup nude photograph of the same woman.